Work and Employment

 Our employment lawyers at Manifest Law have helped hundreds of people get compensated for unpaid overtime.
 Check out some of their stories below!

-Prior successful overtime cases
+Prior employment lawyer overtime cases

 Hundreds of overtime cases handled by our lawyer-partners